tutturen/react-static-renderer-webpack/README.md

 The full name of the js-bundle specified in "entry" in the webpack config.

 ### title: string
-The title for the html document
+The title for the html document.

 ### favicon: string
-The favicon for the html document
+The favicon for the html document.

 ### stylesheet: string
-The full path of the stylesheet
+The full path of the stylesheet.

 ### render: function
 A function which should accept an options argument.
-The options argument should have the following properties: title, favicon, stylesheet, body, bundle The body is the html for your react component, and the rest is described above.
+The options argument should have the following properties: title, favicon, stylesheet, body and bundle.
+The body is the html for your react component, and the rest is described above.

 ### staticMarkup: boolean